 Speaking of useful items, consider hoodies, custom mugs, hats, t-shirts, and other accessories that people will be excited to get.
-If you’ve picked the merchandise, then you can print your artwork or design on them.
+If you’ve picked the merchandise, then you use any of the shirt printing methods for adding your artwork or design on them.

 Choosing the proper merchandise is an important decision.
 Your end goal should be foremost in your mind when choosing.
 Do you want to build your brand value, or do you want to increase your brand recognition?
 Perhaps you intend to increase sales.
 These are things to consider as you choose your merchandise.

 There are many products to choose from, but only a few of them may be right for your brand image.
 Pick the merchandise that is useful and of high quality.
 Then use these two as criteria for your choice as you shop around for your merchandise.